-The worst feeling is having your feet or hands sliding around when you a trying to hold a pose!
+The worst feeling is having your feet or hands sliding around when you are trying to hold a pose!

-This very reasonably priced yoga mat by Dralegend has a special anti-skid design on both sides of the mat, so it won’t slide on top or underneath.
+This very reasonably priced yoga mat by BalanceFrom has a special anti-skid design on both sides of the mat, so it won’t slide on top or underneath.
 It is also a good thickness and easy to wipe down.
-It is made of non-toxic TPE (Thermoplastic Elastomer), which also makes it durable and safe.

 Most yoga mats are made of rubber, and of course, rubber is inherently unabsorbent.